ncm2/ncm2/README.md

 For My Favorite Editor :heart:

-# Complete Manager for Neovim
+# A Completion Framework for Neovim

 This is my experimental completion framework for neovim, which offers great flexibility for writing your own completion plugin, including async support.